-- Wrap the problem spot in the hose with a rag or a piece of caution tape to identify where the problem is.
-It is also recommended to circle the problem area with a black sharpie. - Individual Hose Reports (300-2) shall be completed through the station dashboard, within the TFRDweb website.
-This can be found under Hose Testing.
-This is to be done for each section of hose failing the test. - Suction hose test shall consist of a careful examination of jacket, swivels, gaskets, and threads. - Hose I.D. numbers engraved into male couplings shall be examined for legibility.
+- Individual Hose Reports (300-2) shall be forwarded to the Maintenance Bureau for each section of hose failing test. - Suction hose test shall consist of a careful examination of jacket, swivels, gaskets, and threads. - Hose I.D. numbers engraved into male couplings shall be examined for legibility.